-While the water is accessible in multiple places to boat and fish, the swimming area is a roped off section that changes in depth.
-For those more courageous, swim out to the floatin pier and show off that sick cannon ball.
+While the water is accessible in multiple places to boat and fish, the swimming area is a roped-off section that changes in depth.
+For those more courageous, swim out to the floating pier and show off that sick cannonball.
 Learn more in the full recap.

 There are multiple sections of the river you can access, but a lot of the main areas are located in one part of the park.
 During the warmer months this park can get really busy, so reserve a spot well in advance.

 Cabins and screened shelters are all located in this part of the park, so it really feels almost like a fun resort.
 The area is wide open, and everyone camps fairly close to each other.

 You can also access the gift shops, snacks, and historic dance floor.
 Read more about Garner State Park in the full recap.